How to Get Your Perfect Titanium 3D Print

 Titanium is our strongest 3D printing material.
 And that’s what you will notice when you design a 3D model for this material.
 In order to receive the titanium 3D print you were looking for, you should try to keep these simple tips in mind:

 - Wall Thickness: The minimum thickness of a ‘wall’ of your 3D model can be as low as 0.4mm!
-For most of our materials this value typically is in between 1 and 3mm: for ceramics it is even 3-6mm.
+For most of our materials this value typically is in between 1 and 3mm.
 To be on the safe side, we’d suggest you nevertheless to stick to a minimum wall thickness of at least 1mm for titanium prints (especially if you plan to make something small such as the band of a ring).

 - Detail Size: Thanks to our DMLS printers, you can go into a very fine level of detail.
-The distance between the wall of your model and the surface of a detail can be as little as 0.25mm!
+The distance between the wall of your model and the detail surface can be as little as 0.25mm!

 - Dimensional Accuracy: Due to heating and cooling processes in the titanium, a 3D print can be slightly bigger or smaller than your original design intended.
 However, DMLS is by far the metal 3D printing process with the highest dimensional accuracy.
 With titanium, dimensional accuracy is generally better than 2% for outer dimensions.

 - Geometry: Angular shapes, right angles and straight lines will tend to look less attractive than organic or freeform shapes.
 Angles of less than 35° tend to lead to poorer surface quality.
 Steep angles of more than 35° tend to lead to better, smoother and nicer surfaces.
 An overhanging structure (e.g. underside of a table) will tend to have poor surface quality.
 The most ideal shape to make when using DMLS is that of a mesh.
-These shapes make it easy to design for this process and deliver the best results (see images and example of the ‘Aurora Minos’ below).
+These shapes make it easy to design for this process and deliver the best results.